-Steel Casting Case Study
+Steel Casting Failure Case Study and Analysis

 At Compass & Anvil we are dedicated to producing the highest quality parts and components for your company.
 When dealing with new designs and complicated manufacturing, we approach each project with care and attention to detail.
 The following case study is one example of a part that required a creative solution to a difficult problem.
 In this particular case, we worked on a metal casting for a company that manufactures farm and industrial equipment.